-The Richland Chambers Dam and Reservoir is located in Freestone and Navarro Counties, southeast of the City of Arlington.
-The dam was completed in November 1987.
-Part of the Series 1992 Bond Issue (\$50,000,000) was used to construct the Benbrook Connection Project consisting of approximately 35,000 feet of 90 inch diameter pipeline, approximately 20,000 feet of 108 inch diameter tunnel, a pump station at Lake Benbrook with a capacity of approximately 200 million gallons per day, an outlet structure at Lake Benbrook, and improvements to the existing balancing reservoirs.
+The District's most recent system enhancement was the Benbrook Connection Project completed in 1998.
+It consists of approximately 35,000 feet of 90 inch diameter pipeline, approximately 20,000 feet of 108 inch diameter tunnel, a pump station at Lake Benbrook with a capacity of approximately 200 million gallons per day, an outlet structure at Lake Benbrook, and improvements to the existing balancing reservoirs.
 The project was completed in the fall of 1998.
 It now benefits all District customers by allowing the District to reduce electrical costs by using Benbrook for off peak pumping and storage.